Wisconsin State Park System

 - Certified firewood dealers can be located through the DATCP website [exit DNR].

 Fires are allowed in fire rings and grills only.
 Do not leave fires unattended and put out all fires before leaving.
 Do not burn garbage, plastic, glass, cans or other recyclable items.
+Know before you burn.

-Watch children very closely around fires.
+Remember to watch children very closely around fires.
 When setting up to use an area, become aware of the location of the fire ring.
 Watch the wind direction to ensure sparks are not getting on flammable materials and put the fire out if wind changes begin to cause concern.
 Do not remove hot materials from the fire ring or grill and make sure the fire is out and the grill or fire ring cool before leaving the area.

 Please be courteous to your camping neighbors.
 At no time may the noise on a campsite create a disturbance or interfere in any manner with other people's enjoyment of the park.